19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) shall pay the remainder of the moneys paid to the Public Trustee under subsection (2) in accordance with —

-(i) the Intestate Succession Act (Cap.
-146), if the member is not a Muslim at the time of his death; or
+(i) the Intestate Succession Act, if the member is not a Muslim at the time of his death; or

-(ii) section 112 of the Administration of Muslim Law Act (Cap.
-3), if the member is a Muslim at the time of his death.
+(ii) section 112 of the Administration of Muslim Law Act, if the member is a Muslim at the time of his death.

+[22/2010]

 (3) Notwithstanding sections 15(5) and 20(1) and (1A), any portion of the amount payable on a member’s death out of the Fund which a person nominated under subsection (1) would have received by payment to that person shall be paid to the Public Trustee for the benefit of that person —